Death toll from Afghan wedding blast rises to 80 - officials

 “We pay taxes to the government and it is the responsibility of the government to provide us with high security.
 We have the right to be protected,” said Mohammad Nader Qarghaie, head of the union of wedding halls.

-The union has more than 100 wedding halls and large banquet rooms as members.
+The union, which has more than 100 wedding halls and large banquet rooms as members.

+A frustrated Mohammad Ashraf, who owns a food catering business in Kabul, said civilians had to be protected.

+“Afghans are being used as pawns by all foreign countries and militant groups to prove their strength,” Ashraf said.

+U.S. special envoy for Afghanistan Zalmay Khalilzad, who has been leading talks with the Taliban, is expected in Qatar on Wednesday to resume meetings with Taliban negotiators.

+He is later due to travel to Kabul to meet Afghan leaders.

-Reporting by Abdul Qadir Sediqi, Rupam Jain; Editing by Robert Birsel
+Reporting by Abdul Qadir Sediqi, Rupam Jain, Orooj Hakimi; Editing by Robert Birsel